 A. Environmental DNA (eDNA) for biodiversity assessments

-Environmental DNA (eDNA) refers to genetic material that organisms shed into their environment through skin cells, mucus, feces, urine, or gametes (Mandal et.al., 2025).
+Environmental DNA (eDNA) refers to genetic material that organisms shed into their environment through skin cells, mucus, faeces, urine, or gametes (Mandal etal., 2025).
 This DNA can be extracted directly from environmental samples such as water, soil, or air and used to detect the presence or absence of species without direct observation or capture.
 The non-invasive nature of eDNA methods makes them particularly valuable for monitoring rare, elusive, or cryptic species that are otherwise difficult to study using traditional methods.
 Research has demonstrated that eDNA can detect single individuals in water bodies with high accuracy, offering sensitivity that often surpasses traditional survey techniques.
 For example, studies in temperate freshwater systems have used eDNA to monitor amphibians, fish, and aquatic mammals, including threatened species like the great crested newt (Triturus cristatus) and European eel (Anguilla anguilla).
 In marine environments, eDNA analysis has helped identify community assemblages across depth gradients and in areas inaccessible to divers or remotely operated vehicles. eDNA-based biodiversity assessments are rapidly becoming standardized for ecosystem-wide surveys.
 The scalability of this technique, combined with next-generation sequencing (NGS), allows simultaneous detection of hundreds of taxa in a single sample, contributing to efficient environmental impact assessments and long-term ecosystem monitoring.

 B. Metagenomics in ecosystem health studies

 Metagenomics involves the direct analysis of genetic material recovered from environmental samples, offering insights into the taxonomic and functional composition of microbial communities.
 It bypasses the need for culturing, capturing both known and unknown organisms, including viruses, bacteria, archaea, and microbial eukaryotes.
-Microbial communities are often sensitive indicators of ecosystem changes, responding rapidly to disturbances such as pollution, habitat degradation, or climate change (Barnes et.al., 2016).
+Microbial communities are often sensitive indicators of ecosystem changes, responding rapidly to disturbances such as pollution, habitat degradation, or climate change (Barnes etal., 2016).
 Metagenomic analysis can reveal shifts in microbial composition and metabolic pathways that precede visible ecological impacts.
 For example, studies on coral reef ecosystems have shown that stressed corals exhibit distinct microbial signatures compared to healthy ones, providing early warnings of bleaching or disease.
 Soil metagenomics has also been applied to assess land degradation, nutrient cycling, and contamination from agricultural runoff.
 In freshwater systems, metagenomic data have revealed how microbial communities regulate nutrient dynamics and maintain water quality under anthropogenic pressures.
 These insights are critical for adaptive management of ecosystems under increasing stress from global environmental change.

 C. Remote sensing combined with biotech for habitat analysis

-The integration of remote sensing technologies with biotechnology offers a powerful approach to habitat and ecosystem monitoring (Wang et.al., 2010).
+The integration of remote sensing technologies with biotechnology offers a powerful approach to habitat and ecosystem monitoring (Wang etal., 2010).
 Satellite imagery, drone-based multispectral sensors, and LiDAR provide large-scale, high-resolution data on vegetation cover, land use change, hydrology, and topography.
 When combined with molecular tools such as eDNA and metagenomics, remote sensing enables a spatially explicit understanding of biodiversity patterns and ecosystem health.
 For instance, remote sensing data have been used to identify suitable habitats for endangered amphibians, which are then sampled using eDNA to confirm species presence.
 In another example, forest canopy health assessed by hyperspectral imaging has been correlated with fungal and insect diversity captured via DNA sequencing, revealing links between plant stress and biodiversity loss.
-These integrative approaches support predictive habitat modeling and species distribution mapping.
+These integrative approaches support predictive habitat modelling and species distribution mapping.
 They also enhance the detection of illegal activities such as deforestation, mining, and wetland encroachment, enabling rapid conservation responses.
 By linking abiotic data with biological signals, conservation practitioners can prioritize areas for protection and restoration more effectively.

 D. Bioindicators and biosensors in ecosystem monitoring